ast4rt3/RFID-NDC123-tag-for-laboratory-pcs/README.md

 run xampp php my admin first
-then switch to the directory of the files before running these commands
+--then switch to the directory of the files before running these commands

+---objective
+--too put local logsa on each computer

      node server/server.js
 for server